May 11, 2009

 - Observe then Ignore the competition – That’s right, observe then ignore them.
 There are no shortage of clients, just lack of attraction tools which makes you feel like there are no clients.
 Trust me, they are out there.

 This sort of one-upping Cold war mentality is a dead-end.
 It’s an expensive, defensive, and paranoid way of building your (solo practice).
 Defensive, paranoid (law firms) can’t think ahead, they can only think behind.
 They don’t lead, they follow.
 (Getting Real by 37 Signals)

 However, do have an enemy.
 That’s sounds just the opposite of what I said above.
 But it isn’t.
 Sometimes the best way to know how to construct your legal services business is to know what it shouldn’t be.
 Figure out what type of legal practice is opposite of what you want to create and you’ll discover where you need to go.
 Instead of fearing ‘the enemy’ use it as a muse, a motivator.

 One huge benefit of identifying an ‘enemy’ is the ability to fashion a very clear marketing message.
 If your ‘enemy’ is a huge, over-priced, ivory tower, partner heavy Big Law firm or a high volume, churn and burn client mill (even another solo) then position yourself as the opposite.
-Clients are very good at drawing comparisions and it enables them to understand your position in relationship to others.
+Clients are very good at drawing comparisons and it enables them to understand your position in relationship to others.
 Not only will they understand quickly how you have differentiated your services, they will have a definite opinion about which type of service they prefer.